-Students are encouraged to attend a Registered Nursing Information Session prior to seeing a counselor individually.
-These sessions provide a basic understanding of the nursing program and the requirements for application.
-Students applying to the program may see any counselor; however, students transferring with numerous transcripts should make an appointment to see the Nursing Counselor.
+Students are encouraged to attend a Registered Nursing Information Workshop prior to seeing a counselor individually.
+These workshops provide a basic understanding of the nursing program and the requirements for application.
+After attending the Nursing Information Workshop students planning to major in Nursing should make an appointment with a counselor for assistance in developing an education plan.

-Application Procedures
+Admissions Procedures